-Break Free from the Consumption - Comparison Trap
+Break Free from the Consumption-Comparison Trap

+So why do we feel that we must consume all of this content?
+Why do we actively participate in it consumption without proper discernment, boundaries and limitations?
 If you are born into society, you are programmed according to capitalistic values.
 Capitalism is the driving philosophy and foundation of our society.
-It favors competition.
-Internalized capitalism requires us to compete to be a productive member of society.
+It values competition and productivity.
+This way of being is internalized within every domesticated human.
+Internalized capitalism programs us to compete to be a productive member of society.
 And to compete in society, you must be aware of the competition and the landscape.
 This ensures consumption of media and content.
 And our consumption of media and content is insatiable.
-But consuming more content does not necessarily equate to being better, more informed, or more connected.
+But consuming more content does not necessarily equate to being better, more informed, more connected, or more powerful.
+It’s not in the quantity of information, but in the relevance and quality.
+And in this day and age, we have a lot of low quality content perpetuating false information, half-truths, and illusions, in the name of control.

-Media consumption and comparison goes hand-in-hand.
 When we turn people into content, they become just like the rest of content.
 It’s a way of dehumanizing and over-simplifying people into ‘brands’, stereotypes, categories, and one-dimensional personas for advertising.
 And the sad part is that people willingly participate.
 Narrowly defining themselves within categories to simplify and clarify their personal brand.
 Altering and selling their bodies and faces, while touting messages of self-love.
+People have learned to flatten themselves into projections.
+Like what you see?
+Want more?
+As if digital personas could ever reflect and represent the dynamic nature of a human being.

-What I want to emphasize here is that there is no use in comparing yourself to other people.
-It is simply a waste of your energy if you are doing it to inform how you feel about and place yourself.
-We can all inspire each other, teach each other, serve as examples for each other.
-But at the end of the day, each and every person has their own unique journey in life.
+Break free from the program of comparison.
+Recognize that we are all on our own journeys.
+Focus on your own growth, and walk your own path.
+There is no use in comparing yourself to other people, and you are not obligated to compete with anyone else just because society pressures us to.
+It is simply a waste of energy to compare in order to inform how you place and feel about yourself.
+We can certainly all inspire each other, help teach each other, and serve as examples for one another.
+But at the end of the day, every person is on their own journey in life.
 Their path is completely their own, and the pacing, timing, experiences, lessons and outcomes are uniquely theirs.
-When people are focused on walking their own higher journey, there is no point in looking at another’s.
 The course curriculum is different.
 The timing and length is different.
 The cycles and phases are different.
 The milestones are different.
 The goals are different.
 The desires are different.
 The lives are simply meant to manifest differently.
 When people are not focused on walking their own path, it can be understandable to want to look at another person’s life for clues or answers.
 But it will not provide the answers that are uniquely yours because you’re trying to figure out how to live your own life by looking at someone else’s.
 Even if you try to model your life after another’s it won’t be the life that you’re meant to live.
-You’ll be living a false and untrue life.
+You’ll be living a false and untrue life, and that will be felt deep down.
 And you’ll be holding yourself back from the one you’re supposed to be living.

-So instead of comparing or scrolling, return the focus back to you.
+Instead of comparing or scrolling, return the focus back to you.
 Create a list of things that nurture and build yourself up.
 This could include:

 • Do the thing or hobby that makes you feels good and strong— the thing that allows you to express your natural self and abilities.
 It gives you confidence and energy.
 It makes you smile when do it.
 And if you don’t know yet, explore and experiment!